cuelang/cuelang.org/content/en/docs/concepts/logic.md

 If for an optional field we find the value $\perp$, we can infer "not that field", or, drop it.
-If we derive $\perp$ for a required field, we have a problem, as a required field cannot not be.
+If we derive $\perp$ for a required field, we have a problem, as a required field cannot be omitted.

 {{< alert color="info" title="The answer to life, the universe and everything." >}}